 In this context, "latest" means "latest supported version."
 These installer entries will not automatically detect a subsequent release of Visual Studio.
-Entries inand in are similar to the ones presented here and are required to support additional versions of Visual Studio.
+Entries in Detecting System Requirements and in Commands That Must Be Run After Installation are similar to the ones presented here and are required to support additional versions of Visual Studio.

-The following rows in the CustomAction table set the DEVENV_EXE_LATEST property to be a property set by the AppSearch and RegLocator tables discussed in.
+The following rows in the CustomAction table set the DEVENV_EXE_LATEST property to be a property set by the AppSearch and RegLocator tables discussed in Commands That Must Be Run After Installation.
 Rows in the InstallExecuteSequence table schedule the custom actions early in the execute sequence.
 Values in the Condition column make the logic work: